dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 (5.126)

-As energy per volume, we can estimate a typical elastic modulus 𝑌. For the numerator, a suitable energy is the typical binding energy per atom—the energy 𝐸binding required to remove the atom from the substance by breaking its bonds to surrounding atoms.
+As energy per volume, we can estimate a typical elastic modulus 𝑌. For the numerator, a suitable energy is the typical binding energy per atom — the energy 𝐸binding required to remove the atom from the substance by breaking its bonds to surrounding atoms.
 For the denominator, a suitable volume is a typical atomic volume 𝑎3, where 𝑎 is a typical interatomic spacing (3

 ångströms).
 The result is